photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 Both URLs must begin with `https://` to use HTTPS, as otherwise single sign-on via OIDC cannot be enabled.

+### Preferred Username

+When a new user tries to sign in via OpenID Connect, this may fail because the preferred username is already registered.

+In this case, it may help to [change the username preference](#config-options) from `preferred_username` to `email` or `nickname` with the `PHOTOPRISM_OIDC_USERNAME` config option.

+Alternatively, advanced users can connect an existing account by manually updating the `auth_id` column to match the subject ID of the OIDC provider and changing the value of the `auth_provider` column to `oidc` in the `auth_users` database table.

 ## Service Discovery

 ### Client Configuration